Cuba - Cayo Romano

 Swimming Pool

-The Hotel overlooks the water, and a channel visited daily by tarpon schools and jacks.
+The Hotel overlooks a channel visited daily by tarpon schools and jacks.
 Some of the best fishing takes place right off the marina before dark.

 Air-Conditioned Rooms